gkwaerp/swift-numeric-springing/README.md

 Allows easy creation of spring animations, in cases where e.g. `UIView.animate` isn't a viable option, e.g. if the target value can change dynamically at any given time.

+A sample project showcasing some animations which can be made using this framework can be found [here](https://github.com/LactoseGK/swift-numeric-springing-examples).

 ## Setup
 ### Swift Package Manager
 With your project opened in Xcode, follow these steps to add the Numeric Springing framework to your project: